StackVista/stackstate-docs/configure/telemetry/data-sources/cloudwatch.md

 A cloudwatch data source will be created by StackState each time **an instance of the AWS stackpack is installed**.
 Metrics will then be pulled from the **configured Account**.
 You can:

 - Add your own CloudWatch data source **why would you do this???**.
 - Edit an existing CloudWatch data source, for example to add proxy details to a CloudWatch data source created by the AWS StackPack.
 Note that editing a data source created by the AWS StackPack will cause it to become unlocked.
 This means that **changes made will be deleted when the StackPack is upgrade / a new data source will be created when the stackpack is upgraded**.
+TO TEST!!!
 - Test the connection to AWS CloudWatch using the provided authentication details.
 Use the **TEST CONNECTION** button.

 ## Pull telemetry from AWS CloudWatch

 {% hint style="info" %}
-The preferred method to retrieve telemetry from AWS CloudWatch is to [install the AWS StackPack](/stackpacks/integrations/aws/aws.md).
+To retrieve telemetry from AWS CloudWatch [install the AWS StackPack](/stackpacks/integrations/aws/aws.md).
 Manual configuration of a CloudWatch data source is only advised for advanced AWS users.
 {% endhint %}

 ### Prerequisites